Cheryl Poth

 About

-Cheryl has earned the following academic degrees: BSc (Queen’s University), BEd (Queen’s University), MA (University of Alabama), and PhD (Queen’s University).
-She joined the University of Alberta in 2008 as a faculty member in the research-intensive Centre for Applied Research in Assessment and Measurement in Education (CRAME) in the Measurement, Evaluation, and Data Science (MEDS) program area in the Faculty of Education.
-Cheryl conducts research, teaches, and supervises graduate students in the areas of mixed methods research, program evaluation, qualitative research, classroom assessment, and health sciences education.
+Cheryl Poth is a professor at the University of Alberta’s Faculty of Education.
+She received her bachelors of science and bachelors of education from Queen’s University, and her masters of arts from the University of Alabama.
+After completing her PhD at Queen’s, she joined the U of A in 2008.
+She began serving as a faculty member in the research-intensive Centre for Applied Research in Assessment and Measurement in Education (CRAME) in the Measurement, Evaluation, and Data Science program area in the Faculty of Education.
+She currently conducts research, teaches, and supervises graduate students in the areas of mixed methods research, program evaluation, qualitative research, classroom assessment, and health sciences education.

-Cheryl’s career as an educator and evaluator spans more than two decades working with partner communities across diverse contexts both internationally and across Canada.
-Cheryl taught high school science internationally at the American International School in Quito, Ecuador and with West Island College International aboard the tallship S/V Concordia.
-She served as director of the Concordia-based International program before returning to teach science and French in the Halton District School Board (Ontario) and is current member in good standing of the Ontario College of Teachers (OCT).
-She has worked as a program evaluator in a wide array of sectors across Canada and with international development agencies in South America and Africa and holds the Credentialed Evaluator (CE) designation from the Canadian Evaluation Society.
+Poth’s career as an educator and evaluator spans more than two decades, working with partner communities both internationally and across Canada.
+Cheryl taught high school science internationally at the American International School in Quito, Ecuador, and with West Island College International, as well as science and French in the Halton District School Board in Ontario.
+She has worked as a program evaluator in a wide array of sectors across Canada and with international development agencies in South America and Africa, and holds the Credentialed Evaluator (CE) designation from the Canadian Evaluation Society.

 Research